Looking Closely at the Growth Curve for A. O. Smith Corporation (AOS)

 Citigroup gave a rating of “Neutral” to AOS, setting the target price at $59 in the report published on October 23rd of the previous year.

-After a stumble in the market that brought AOS to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -4.23% of loss for the given period.
+After a stumble in the market that brought AOS to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 3.75% of gains for the given period.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at AOS starting from WOLF IDELLE K, who sale 1,985 shares at the price of $71.35 back on Jun 02.
-After this action, WOLF IDELLE K now owns 5,579 shares of A. O. Smith Corporation, valued at $141,630 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at AOS starting from BROWN RONALD D, who sale 15,000 shares at the price of $74.41 back on Nov 01.
+After this action, BROWN RONALD D now owns 8,896 shares of A. O. Smith Corporation, valued at $1,116,135 using the latest closing price.

-Rajendra Ajita G, the Director of A. O. Smith Corporation, sale 50,000 shares at $71.10 during a trade that took place back on May 28, which means that Rajendra Ajita G is holding 11,985 shares at $3,555,220 based on the most recent closing price.
+WOLF IDELLE K, the Director of A. O. Smith Corporation, sale 1,000 shares at $74.78 during a trade that took place back on Nov 01, which means that WOLF IDELLE K is holding 49,735 shares at $74,782 based on the most recent closing price.

 Stock Fundamentals for AOS